Senior Tar Heel Legislature (STHL)

 North Carolina Senior Tar Heel Legislature (NC STHL)

-The North Carolina General Assembly with the passage of Senate Bill 479 created the North Carolina Senior Tar Heel Legislature (STHL) in July of 1993.
+With the passage of Senate Bill 479, the North Carolina General Assembly created the North Carolina Senior Tar Heel Legislature (STHL) in July of 1993.

 The Senior Tar Heel Legislature was created to:

 - Provide information to senior citizens on the legislative process and matters being considered by the North Carolina General Assembly.